nasa-jpl/autoRIFT/README.md

 ### 2.2 autorift

 * fast algorithm that finds displacement between the two images using sparse search and progressive and iterative chip sizes
-* faster than the conventional ampcor algorithm in ISCE by at least an order of magnitude
+* faster than the conventional ampcor algorithm in ISCE by almost an order of magnitude
 * support various preprocessing modes on the given image pair, e.g. either the raw image (both texture and topography) or the texture only (high-frequency components without the topography) can be used with various choices of the high-pass filter options
 * support data format of either unsigned integer 8 (uint8) or single-precision float (float32)
 * user can adjust all of the relevant parameters, e.g. search limit, chip size range, etc